 I went straight on after the degree to study for a 2 year part-time Masters in Business Administration in DCU which I am due to finish next week.
 Apart from providing me with the qualifications necessary to embark on the MBA, I have found that the degree provided me with a very good knowledge base for the modules I have studied on the MBA.
 I found during the MBA that I may have had a slight advantage over some of the other students as I had already covered a lot of the groundwork, i.e. I had prior knowledge and understanding of a lot of the management concepts from my degree with DIT.

 In reflecting back on my experience, I was apprehensive at first about returning to study part-time in addition to working fulltime, but I am very happy now that I completed the degree as I found it to be very beneficial to me both in my career progression and from a personal perspective."

 Theresa Whelan Bachelor of Business Studies (DT331)

 The programme has been designed primarily to equip graduates for progression in executive positions in their career and at the same time provide them with a foundation for further academic or professional study in their chosen stream area.
-In most streams DIT can offer students opportunities to pursue further postgraduate studies in full-time and/or part-time modes.
+In most streams TU Dublin can offer students opportunities to pursue further postgraduate studies in full-time and/or part-time modes.